Last updated on : 07 Nov, 2025

-New moms need to prioritize their well-being, which includes adopting healthy eating habits that support their postnatal recovery and energy levels.
-This blog will explore a diet chart of lactating mothers to help maintain a healthy and balanced diet.
+New mothers need to prioritise their well-being, which includes adopting healthy eating habits that support their postnatal recovery and energy levels.
+As a leading digital health platform, this guide outlines an evidence-based diet chart for lactating mothers to promote a healthy and balanced intake.
 It will discuss the critical nutrients needed for postpartum recovery, such as iron and protein, and provide tips for incorporating them into a daily meal plan.
-Selecting appropriate food for mothers after delivery is essential for postpartum recovery and overall well-being.
+Selecting the right food for mothers after delivery is crucial for optimal postpartum recovery and overall well-being.

-During the postpartum period (after giving birth), maintaining a well-balanced diet is crucial for postpartum recovery and breastfeeding.
-Providing comprehensive after-delivery care of mothers promotes a smoother postpartum transition and enhances overall maternal health.
+During the postpartum period (after giving birth), maintaining a well-balanced diet is crucial for recovery and breastfeeding.
+The increased demands of lactation, which typically require an extra 330 to 400 kilocalories per day, necessitate a focus on nutrient-dense foods [1].
+Providing comprehensive after-delivery care for mothers promotes a smoother postpartum transition and enhances overall maternal health.
 Here are essential nutrients that play a vital role:

 Incorporate whole grains, lean proteins such as poultry, fish, legumes, and healthy fats like avocados, nuts, and seeds into your diet for optimal recovery.